There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 Students should be acquainted with the methods used, the application and possibilities, conflicts of interests, and the discussion about science and politics related to this issues.
 The students should therefore have an understanding of the rationale behind the legislation and the application of the relevant theories, laws and acts. .

 Lectures, discussions and semester assignment.
+Classic and topical case studies will be used during the teaching week, so that students can gain experience in ethical argumentation and analysis, as well as skills in applying the legal and ethical toolbox to their own case studies or research.
 In the semester assignment, the students are to document knowledge from the course through an ethical evaluation of the application of biotechnology or genetic engineering, or environmental management.

 The students will get individual supervision from the course responsible.